gladys-gg/pre-prep24/README.md

 ## Known Bugs
 There are no known bugs in the sysyem.
 ## Technologies Used
-The technology used for this projrct was HTML AND CSS.
+The technology used for this project was HTML AND CSS.
 ## Support and contact details
-For any questions or suggestions.KIndly contact me at gladysmwangi04@yahoo.com
+For any questions or suggestions.Kindly contact me at gladysmwangi04@yahoo.com
 ### License

 Copyright (c) {2022}